fbpx

 1.5 mL/kg/hour

-In the postmarket setting, serious adverse reactions including acute respiratory distress, metabolic acidosis, and death have been reported in neonates and infants after rapid infusion of lipid injectable emulsions.
+Clinical Decompensation with Rapid Infusion of Lipid Injectable Emulsions in Neonates and Infants: Acute respiratory distress, metabolic acidosis, and death after rapid infusion of intravenous lipid emulsions have been reported.
 Hypertriglyceridemia was commonly reported.
 Strictly adhere to the recommended total daily dosage; the hourly infusion rate should not exceed 1.5 mL/kg/hour.
-Preterm and small for gestational age infants have poor clearance of lipid injectable emulsions and increased free fatty acid plasma levels following infusion.
 Carefully monitor the infant’s ability to eliminate the infused lipids from the circulation (e.g., measure serum triglycerides and/or plasma free fatty acid levels).
 If signs of poor clearance of lipids from the circulation occur, stop the infusion and initiate a medical evaluation.

 The most common adverse drug reactions (>15%) are: vomiting, agitation, bradycardia, apnea and viral infection.